frnsimoes/frnsimoes.github.io/content/posts/wsgi-app.md

 +++
 date = 2023-12-30
-title = "I wrote a WSGI application!" tags = ["career and development"]
+title = "I wrote a WSGI application" tags = ["career and development"]
 +++
 This Christmas, I decided to create a really simple server framework in Python, implementing a WSGI application.